 To find out what’s happening this week see the Latest News section on the right of this page or subscribe to our weekly newsletter.

-Trains are now running every Sunday and Bank Holiday Monday (plus Wednesdays in the school May Half Term and Summer Holidays (end of July to end of August)) until the end of September.
+Trains are now running every Sunday and Bank Holiday Monday (plus Wednesdays in the school Summer Holidays (end of July to end of August)) until the end of September.

 Our 2019 timetable has now been published and can be downloaded here or click on the leaflet cover photo.

-The next event at the Railway is the Teddy Bears Picnic on Sunday/Monday 26/27th May.
+The next event at the Railway is Steam & Beer on 6/7th July.